-This will tell us if the system is chaotic and how long we are able to accurately predict the evolution of the system.
+This will tell us:

+- 1. If the system is chaotic - 2.
+How long we are able to accurately predict the evolution of the system.

 This has many applications in real-world problems.

-For example, if the solar system is chaotic, how long can we predict that the Earth is safe from being hit by a rogue planet/asteroid, or from being ejected from the solar system?
-Homework Review
+For example, if the Solar System is chaotic, how long can we predict that the Earth is safe from being hit by a rogue planet/asteroid, or from being ejected from the Solar System?